books

 -Manufacturing Artificial Stones

 The following is a process of manufacture in which the alkaline silicates prepared industrially are employed.
-The function of the alkaline silicates, or soluble ...
+The function of the alkaline silicates, or ...

 -Making Sand-Lime Bricks